webdriverio/webdriverio/website/docs/Testrunner.md

 ---
-id: clioptions
+id: testrunner
-title: WDIO CLI Options
+title: Testrunner
 ---

 WebdriverIO comes with its own test runner to help you start testing as quickly as possible.

-Fiddling around hooking up WebdriverIO with a test framework is a thing of the past.
-The WebdriverIO runner does all the work for you, and helps you to run your tests as efficiently as possible.
+It is suppose to do all the work for you, allows integrate to 3rd party services, and helps you to run your tests as efficiently as possible.

-Starting with v5, WebdriverIO's testrunner is bundled separately in the NPM package `@wdio/cli`.
+WebdriverIO's testrunner is bundled separately in the NPM package `@wdio/cli`.

 Install it like this: